 We may disclose your credit information and credit eligibility for these reasons to the following parties:

-- Credit reporting bureaus and other credit providers (we will notify you in advance of our intention to do so)
+- Credit reporting bureaus and other credit providers (please see our statement of notifiable matters)

 - any person or organisation for which you have given your consent.

 You can access any credit related information we hold and can seek to have it corrected.
 You also have the right to make a complaint if you believe that we have not complied with the Privacy Laws in relation to your information by using the contact details at section 10 of this policy.

 Any information we collect about you will be kept securely by us unless an event beyond our control disrupts the measures we have in place.
 We use up-to-date security, firewall, anti-virus and encryption software to ensure the security of the data we keep.
 We have procedures in place with regards to staff access to personal information and ensure that only those staff who need to know you have access to your information.

 Accessing, updating, correcting your information

 You can request access to the personal information that we hold about you by contacting us.
 We will endeavour to provide a written response to you within 5 business days.
 If any changes are required, we take reasonable steps to correct the information so that it is accurate, complete and up to date.